Our WI

 Our History

-Diverse speakers on subjects such as the enigmatic world of Freemasonry to the rhythmic allure of Flamenco Dancing, and a visit to an Herbalist’s Garden kept members captivated.
-They debated and voted on resolutions as wide ranging as dental health matters, cleaner rivers and cervical screening.
-Members attended the NFWI Annual Meeting and the Hampshire Federation Council Meetings.
+We have diverse speakers on subjects such as the enigmatic world of Freemasonry to the rhythmic allure of Flamenco Dancing, and a visit to an Herbalist’s Garden keep members captivated.
+Please see our current list of speakers.
+We debate and vote on resolutions as wide ranging as dental health matters, cleaner rivers and cervical screening.
+Members attend the NFWI Annual Meeting and the Hampshire Federation Council Meetings.

+We give back to the community in many ways, our volunteers make and bake and serve at various events throughout the year.
+AS a result we are able to give generously to local charities in the Stroud, Hampshire area.
 At the Petersfield Orchestra concerts Stroud Evening WI provides substantial afternoon teas for the orchestra and more liquid refreshments for the concertgoers in the evenings.
-They also provide bacon butties, cakes and teas for local seasonal fairs, helping to raise money for various charities.
+We also provide bacon butties, cakes and teas for local seasonal fairs, helping to raise money for various charities.
+Our branch was able to fund a commemorative bench at the Stroud Village Hall honouring King Charles III's coronation.